10 Tips To Avoid Unplanned Bathroom Breaks At Your Next Race

 Study the Course

 Terrain, vertical gain, number of aid stations, average times, weather, the list of information goes on and on.
 You can be prepared if you know what to prepare for.
-Feeling prepared and will make you feel less anxious before and during the race.
+Feeling prepared will make you feel less anxious before and during the race.

 Train Sufficiently